n8jadams/smoothr/README.md

   // ...
 />
 ```
 * `animationIn` - _(array of objects/string indicating class name)_ - The value of this prop corresponds to the first argument of the [`Element.animate()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/animate) method, or a css class name, which will be applied to the `<Route>` DOM element during the duration of the animation.
-If this isn't passed, then no animation will occur, but be aware that the incoming `<Route>` won't show up until the duration ends, as set in the `configAnimationSetDuration` prop of the top level `<Smoothr>` component.
+If this isn't passed, then no animation will occur, but be aware that the incoming `<Route>` won't show up until the duration ends, as set in the `beforeAnimation` prop of the top level `<Smoothr>` component.
 * `animationOut` - _(array of objects/string indicating class name)_ - Similiar to `animationIn`, but is applied to the outgoing `<Route>`
-* `animationOpts` - _(object with keys for `duration` and `easing`)_ - This corresponds to the second argument of the [`Element.animate()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/animate) method.
+* `animationOpts` - _(object with keys for `duration` and `easing`, or int for `duration`)_ - This corresponds to the second argument of the [`Element.animate()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/animate) method.
 These options are applied to both the incoming and outgoing `<Route>`s during transition.
-If using a CSS class transition, then this is optional.
+If using a CSS class transition, then this expects an integer for the duration of the animation in milliseconds.
 * `reverseAnimationIn` - _(array of objects/string indicating class name)_ - Same as the `animationIn` but happens when the user nagivates back with the "back" button in their browser.
 * `reverseAnimationOut` - _(array of objects/string indicating class name)_ - Reverse equivalent of the `animationOut` prop.
 * `reverseAnimationOpts` - _(object with keys for `duration` and `easing`)_ - Reverse equivalent of the `animationOpts` prop.